 1 Significance

 The cellular machinery responsible for the acetylation of lysines is critically implicated in cancer biology.
 In particular the only protein domain that recognizes acetylated lysines, the bromodomain, is present in multiple proteins implicated in chromatin biology and regulation of gene expression, and many of these proteins are deregulated in human tumors.
-Structurally [1], the recognition of acetylated peptides by the bromodomain makes it a druggable target.
-Through the work of one of the co-PIs, the first anti-cancer bromodomain inhibitor (JQ1; specific for the BET family of bromodomains) was developed and shows promise against a number of tumor types.
+Structurally [1], the recognition of acetylated peptides by the bromodomain makes it an attractive druggable target.
+Through the work of one of the co-PIs on this CIHR grant (Filippakopoulos at the Structural Genomic Consortium, SGC, Oxford, UK), the first anti-cancer bromodomain inhibitor (JQ1; specific for the BET family of bromodomains) was developed and shows promise against a number of tumor types.
 However, this work also highlighted the need for more information regarding the cellular context in which bromodomain containing proteins and acetylation enzymes act, and what are the cellular targets for bromodomain recognition of acetylated peptides.
 Here, we propose to systematically define the specificity and function of human bromodomains through identification of their binding partners and acetylated targets.